Stuycs-K/final-project-3-shekyank-linv/PRESENTATION.md

 Brainf*ck is an esoteric programming language made in 1993.
 It's an extremely minimalist, turing complete language using only eight symbols.

-Esoteric programming languages are typically used to test language design, and are typically not intended for actual use.
+Esoteric programming languages are typically used to test language design, and are not intended for actual use.

 ## The (Brain)f*cking Basics